-- Solar cookers for dyeing wool: Lorena introduced parabolic solar cookers for dyeing wool to a family of wool-dyers.
-Their adoption of solar cookers in their community which already boasts a few solar cooks would increase Lorena's chances of finding an ambassador for that community.
+- Solar cookers for dyeing wool: Lorena introduced parabolic solar cookers to a family of wooldyers.
+Their adoption of solar cookers for their craft would boost interest in this renewable energy resource in a community that already has a few solar cooks.